natalierellis/natalierellis/README.md

   - Developing a survival analysis model using genomic, clinical, and lifestyle data from **All of Us** to estimate **when** someone might develop cancer.

 ### 📫 Let's Connect!
-If you’re interested in discussing data science, bioinformatics, or healthcare analytics, feel free to reach out:
 - **LinkedIn:** [Natalie Ellis](https://linkedin.com/in/natalie-ellis2023)
 - **Email:** ne210@georgetown.edu